My family loves dark chocolate and ever since we reduced the amount of added sugar we eat, this dark chocolate mousse is one of my favorite desserts.

 - 125 grams 70% dark chocolate, roughly chopped

 - 2 tablespoons unsalted butter

 - 1 cup cold heavy cream*

 - 3 large eggs, separated

-- Optional: dark chocolate cups (I purchase mine online)
+- 24 dark chocolate cordial cups (I purchase mine online)

 - Melt chocolate and butter in a double boiler over hot but not simmering water or carefully in microwave, stir in boiling water and set mixture aside to cool slightly

 - Whip cold heavy cream until soft peaks form and refrigerate

 - Whip egg whites and sugar in another bowl until soft peaks form